Ravendratiwaricloudproject/Azure-Cloud-From-Basics-To-Advanced/Day 30 - Azure Functions Demo - Trigger Email Notifications on Blob Storage File Uploads Using Azure Communication Services/README.md

 # Open you VS Code and install following Extensions:

+ 1. Create one Folder with any name in you Local PC.

+  2. Search for VS code in your Local PC and open it.

+# install following Extensions:

 - Azure CLI Tools → Run Azure CLI to log in to Azure portal and interact with Azure resources, and create and manage resources    from VS Code

  Check the version- az --version